Pointwise convergence of polynomial multiple ergodic averages along the primes: Proof of Theorem : reduction to the major arcs

 where $I_n$ denotes the interval $[n,n+1]$.
-This estimate immediately yields \beq \eeq On the other hand, by using the Abel transform, the mean value theorem and the upper bound of ${\mathrm a}_n$ (as given in (\ref{er1})), we have
+As a consequence, we obtain \beq \eeq On the other hand, we apply summation by parts and the mean value theorem, along with the upper bound of ${\mathrm a}_n$ (as given in (\ref{er1})), to derive